 - A. Employees will be compensated on a salary range consisting of seven (7) steps.
 The salary percentage differential for the seven (7) steps is as follows: - 1.
-Between Steps 1 and 2, the salary assigned to Step 2 is 5% greater than the salary assigned to Step 1. - 2.
-Between Steps 2 and 3, the salary assigned to Step 3 is 5% greater than the salary assigned to Step 2. - 3.
-Between Steps 3 and 4, the salary assigned to Step 4 is 5% greater than the salary assigned to Step 3. - 4.
-Between Steps 4 and 5, the salary assigned to Step 5 is 5% greater than the salary assigned to Step 4. - 5.
-Between Steps 5 and 6, the salary assigned to Step 6 is 2.5% greater than the salary assigned to Step 5. - 6.
-Between Steps 6 and 7, the salary assigned to Step 7 is 2.5% greater than the salary assigned to Step 6. - B. The first step is the minimum rate and shall be the usual hiring rate for all classes.
+Between Steps 1 and 2, the salary assigned to Step 2 is approximately 5% greater than the salary assigned to Step 1. - 2.
+Between Steps 2 and 3, the salary assigned to Step 3 is approximately 5% greater than the salary assigned to Step 2. - 3.
+Between Steps 3 and 4, the salary assigned to Step 4 is approximately 5% greater than the salary assigned to Step 3. - 4.
+Between Steps 4 and 5, the salary assigned to Step 5 is approximately 5% greater than the salary assigned to Step 4. - 5.
+Between Steps 5 and 6, the salary assigned to Step 6 is approximately 2.5% greater than the salary assigned to Step 5. - 6.
+Between Steps 6 and 7, the salary assigned to Step 7 is approximately 2.5% greater than the salary assigned to Step 6. - B. The first step is the minimum rate and shall be the usual hiring rate for all classes.
 In cases where it is difficult to secure qualified personnel, or a person of unusual qualifications is employed, the District may authorize appointment at a rate other than the first step.
-An overall mid-year or annual review rating of "Needs Improvement" will result in the denial of a step increase until the employee's overall performance is rated at least "Meets" in a future evaluation period.
+An overall annual review rating of "Needs Improvement" or

+"Unsatisfactory" will result in the denial of a step increase until the employee's overall performance is rated at least "Achieved" in a future evaluation period.

 - C. An employee shall be eligible for advancement to: - 1.
-The second step after completion of six (6) months of competent service in the first step and approval of the District, except that a new employee shall advance to the second step after completion of his/her first twelve (12) months of competent service and approval by the District. - 2.
-The third, fourth, or fifth steps after completion of twelve (12) months of competent service in the preceding step and approval of the District. - 3.
-The sixth and seventh steps after completion of thirty (30) months of competent service in the preceding step and approval of the District. - D. Approved salary adjustments will be made retroactive to the first pay period of eligibility, unless the adjustment is withheld due to less than satisfactory performance.
+The second step after completion of 2,080 hours (typically 12 months) of competent service in the first step and approval of the District. - 2.
+The third, fourth, or fifth steps after completion of 2,080 hours of competent service in the preceding step and approval of the District. - 3.
+The sixth and seventh steps after completion of 5,200 hours (typically thirty (30) months) of competent service in the preceding step and approval of the District. - D. Approved salary adjustments will be made retroactive to the first pay period of eligibility, unless the adjustment is withheld due to less than satisfactory performance.

 Section 3.
-Step Placement Upon Promotion, Demotion, or Reclassification
+Step Placement Upon Promotion, Demotion, Lateral Transfer, Reassignment or Reclassification